- National Hurricane Center advisories and County Emergency Management statements supersede the spaghetti plots referenced on this page.

 Sources of Hurricane Models Plotted by SFWMD:

-XTRP - Extrapolation using past 12-hr motion (NHC)
+XTRP - Extrapolation using past 12-hr motion - NOT a model, just a benchmark of current motion (NHC)

 TVCN - Consensus of interpolated prior runs of GFS, UKMET, ECMWF, HWRF, & COAMPS models